Leftist Is Frontrunner After Colombia Presidential Primaries

 "It looks like candidates in the center were the big losers in this election," said Sergio Guzman, a political risk analyst in Bogota.
 "They showed divisions during the campaign and were not effective at getting voters to the polls."

-Petro got more than 4 million votes in Sunday's primary, doubling the number of votes received by all five candidates in the center's primary.
+Petro got more than four million votes in Sunday's primary, doubling the number of votes received by all five candidates in the center's primary.

 The senator, who belonged to a rebel group in the 1980s, has sought to capitalize on growing frustration with Colombia's conservative government, which has overseen an increase in poverty during the pandemic and last year faced big protests over a tax increase plan, police violence and inequality.